 5. Travel

 I love to keep tickets, receipts and other ephemera from the holidays I take, and I have quite a stash of stuff that would make a great travel art journal.
-Think about including envelopes to keep tickets etc safe if you’d rather not stick them onto the pages.

 6. Day trips